Snazzy72/SOTFModMenu/README.md

 ## Installation:

+* This plugin makes use of the BepInEx IL2CPP Framework to load the plugin, therefore, `BepInEx` will be required.

 1. Download [BepInEx](https://thunderstore.io/c/sons-of-the-forest/p/BepInEx/BepInExPack_IL2CPP/)
 2. Drag contents of the `BepInExPack` file into Sons of the Forest game directory (right click in steam > browse local files)
 3. Download SOTFModMenu.dll and drag it into BepInEx/plugins